MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-extent-tags.md

 ---
 title: .drop extent tags - Azure Data Explorer
-description: This article describes the drop extent tags command in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 04/24/2023
+description: Learn how to use the `.drop extent tags` command to drop extent tags from a specified table in a database. ms.reviewer: orspodek ms.topic: reference ms.date: 05/15/2023
 ---

 # .drop extent tags